velartrill/velartrill.github.io/orig/spirals/prisoner-of-war/operations.md

 A linguist pipes up.
 "They also reported a depot down, sir," she says.
 "Rosies may have assumed the worst."

 Nishvir grips his radio, keying back to ops.
-"Put through to the locomotive!"
+"Call the locomotive!"

 *"Connecting you now, sir.*